scylladb/cpp-rust-driver/docs/source/topics/building.md

 # Building

-The ScyllaDB C/C++ Driver will build on most standard Unix-like and Microsoft Windows platforms.
-Packages are available for the following platforms:
+The ScyllaDB C/C++ Driver will build on most standard Unix-like platforms.

-* [CentOS 7 64-bit][cpp-driver-centos7]
-* [Ubuntu 18.04 LTS 64-bit][cpp-driver-ubuntu18-04]
+Packages are available for the platforms listed in [Installation][installation.md].

 These packages can be successfully installed on other, compatible systems, but we do not support such configurations and recommend building from sources instead.
-Please note that although Microsoft Windows and OS X builds are possible, ScyllaDB does not support these platforms.

 ## Compatibility

-* Compilers: GCC 4.1.2+ Clang 3.4+, and MSVC 2012+
+* Compilers:
+  - rustc 1.82+ (as part of the Rust toolchain, available at [rustup.rs]);
+  - any reasonable C/C++ compiler, such as GCC or Clang (for tests & examples).

 ## Dependencies

 The C/C++ driver depends on the following software:

-* [CMake] v2.6.4+
+* [CMake] v3.15+
 * [libuv] 1.x (only for tests and examples, not required for the driver itself)
-* [OpenSSL] v1.0.x or v1.1.x \*
+* [OpenSSL] versions 1.0.1 through 3.x.x are supported (optional, only if you want to enable TLS support in the driver)

 __\*__ Use the `CASS_USE_OPENSSL` CMake option to enable/disable OpenSSL
          support.
 Disabling this option will disable SSL/TLS protocol support